THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 no form of live-plucking or forced feeding is permitted.

-The Protocol, drafted taking into consideration the peculiarities of the Moncler’s supply chain, is the result of open and constructive dialogue within the scope of a multi-stakeholder forum set up in 2014, which considered the expectations of the various stakeholders to ensure a scientific and holistic approach to the topic of animal welfare and product traceability.
-The forum, chaired by a professor of Management at the Ca’ Foscari University of Venice with specific knowledge and expertise in sustainability issues, consists not only of Moncler people, but also of experts from the Department of Veterinary Medicine of the University of Milan, the Polish National Institute of Animal Husbandry Koluda Wielka, Compassion in World Farming (a non-governmental organisation dedicated to the welfare of farm animals), and representatives from certification and consulting companies (SGS, Control Union, IDFL and KPMG).
-From the belief that dialogue is a source of improvement, Moncler organised the eighth multi-stakeholder forum in February 2022.
-At the forum, the new updates to the Protocol aimed at further developing the document were discussed, which will include three specific modules on human rights, the environment and the DIST down recycling procedure.
+The protocol, drafted taking into consideration the peculiarities of the Moncler’s supply chain, is the result of open and constructive dialogue within the scope of a multi-stakeholder forum set up in 2014, which considered the expectations of the various stakeholders to ensure a scientific and holistic approach to the topic of animal welfare and product traceability.
+The forum, chaired by a professor of Management at the Ca’ Foscari University of Venice with specific knowledge and expertise in sustainability issues, consists of Moncler people, experts from the Department of Veterinary Medicine of the University of Milan, the Polish National Institute of Animal Husbandry Koluda Wielka, Compassion in World Farming (a non-governmental organisation dedicated to the welfare of farm animals), representatives from certification and consulting companies (SGS, Control Union, IDFL and KPMG).
+Starting in 2023, following the inclusion in the DIST Protocol of the specific modules on human rights and environmental compliance, representatives of international organisations such as the International Labour Organization were added to the dialogue.
+From the belief that dialogue is a source of improvement, Moncler organised the tenth multi-stakeholder forum in March 2024.
+At the forum, the new updates to the Protocol aimed at further developing the document were discussed.

 To ensure the utmost impartiality of audits: